gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 The IETF policies about rights in Contributions to the IETF are designed to ensure that such Contributions can be made available to the IETF and Internet communities while permitting the authors to retain as many rights as possible.
-This memo details the IETF policies on rights in Contributions to the IETF.
-It also describes the objectives that the policies are designed to meet.
-This memo updates {{!RFC5378}}.
+This memo is an update to {{!RFC5378}} and memo retains the RFC5378 policies about rights in Contributiions to the IETF without change, except the necessary edits needed to recongize the IETF Intelectual Property Management Corporation as the successor to the IETF Trust.This memo updates {{!RFC5378}}.

 --- middle